Metro Life Flight

 Metro Life Flight is an air ambulance service serving the Cleveland, Ohio area, and is part of the MetroHealth system.
 The system is fully CAMTS certified, and provides transport between local hospitals, as well as emergency transport to MetroHealth Medical Center, a Level 1 Trauma Center.

 History

 Metro Life Flight was founded in 1982 as the first air medical program in Northeast Ohio.
-In 1984 the service switched a dual pilot system.
+In 1984 the service switched to a dual pilot model.
 In 2009 the main operating base was moved from MetroHealth Medical Center to three bases in the surrounding area.
 In 2010, the old fleet of Sikorsky S-76 helicopters was replaced by 3 Eurocopter EC 145s.
-The program now has two bases, one in Lorain County, and one in Wayne County.
+In 2022, Metro Life Flight took over operational control of ProMedica Air Bases in Clyde, OH and Swanton, OH.
+Metro Life Flight provided two new EC145 c2e's as well as providing medical and operational oversight and dispatch operations.
+In December of 2025, the Metro Life Flight Program including the ProMedica Air bases transitioned to a single pilot model.

 Current Bases

 Metro Life Flight operates two aerial bases: